-In BYOD environments, mobile devices are often the property of the worker and this leads to conflicts when corporations wish to exercise control, at any level, over these devices.
+In BYOD environments, mobile devices are often the property of the worker, and this leads to conflicts when corporations wish to exercise control, at any level, over these devices.
 Another concern is that not all workers own mobile devices.
-Mandating ownership, at the worker’s personal cost, may be resented and this would be a prickly issue in a unionized workplace.
+Mandating ownership, at the worker’s cost, may be resented and this would be a thorny issue in a unionized workplace.
 This is likely to be seen as an attempt at cost reduction by offloading business expenses to the employees.
 Attempting to enforce brand choices and/or control the device would inflame the situation.

 Organizations can provide standardized devices to their workers, and this is an excellent solution for some businesses.
-Institutions and corporations requiring specialized security (e.g., government, research) or rugged devices (e.g., warehousing, manufacturing) would likely follow this approach.
+Institutions and corporations requiring specific security (e.g., government, research) or rugged devices (e.g., warehousing, manufacturing) would likely follow this approach.

 Once again, a company’s outside sales force provides a good example.
-They are highly mobile people who want to minimize their carry weight, especially through airports, while maximizing their connectedness.
+They are highly mobile people who want to minimize their carry weight, primarily through airports, while maximizing their connectedness.
 Allowing limited personal use on a business issued device is an option, but it’s not an ideal situation for either party.